olyandrevn/2D-Interpolation-Bessel-and-Spline-methods/README.md

 # 2D-Interpolation-Bessel-and-Spline-methods
 Interpolation methods for 2D function with Qt visualization.
+There are 2 implemeted methods: Bessel interpolation method and Cubic Spline interpolation method.